Come On, Healthy Lifestyle Magazines—You Can Do Better!

 By Dallas Rising, a former The Emily Program client and woman in recovery

 It’s spring and I’m attempting to start seeds indoors for my garden.
 Vegetables on my mind, I leafed through a food magazine with a feature on eating more veggies.
-I didn’t get to the feature on vegetables, though, because my page flipping stopped cold when I saw a photo of a 1980’s Jane Fonda in her signature leotard/leg warmer combo.
+I didn’t get to the feature on vegetables, though, because my page-flipping stopped cold when I saw a photo of a 1980’s Jane Fonda in her signature leotard/leg warmer combo.
 The caption made a quip about her (totally awesome) leg warmers before citing new research saying it’s harder to be thin than it used to be.

 Fonda has been courageous in repeatedly publicly discussing her 25-year-long battle with bulimia when she was younger.
 For years we’ve known the ubiquitous ultra-thin bodies of women saturating the media landscape contribute to the impatience, shame, and contempt felt by many with bodies that don’t mimic that look.
-Combined with other factors, the consumption of these images have been connected with disordered eating.
+Combined with other factors, the consumption of these images has been connected with disordered eating.
 Fonda herself has spoken about the high level of scrutiny of women’s bodies in Hollywood as a contributing factor in her own struggle.

 Her willingness to speak openly about the extreme pressure to conform to a certain body type idealized by our culture is admirable.
 She’s been outspoken about the “half-crippling” impact of living with bulimia and openly admits she recognized she would die if she didn’t find a way to overcome her eating disorder.